mroach/mroach.com/content/posts/2025/windows-2000-domain-recovery/index.md

 clicked **Operations Masters...** and set my new controller to the **RID**, **PDC**, and **Infrastructure** master.

-As far as I understand, this should have done the trick.
+As far as I understood at the time, this should have done the trick.
 After running `dcpromo` on the old controller to demote it, things started going wrong.
 I could no longer join the domain on new computers.
 I would get errors about not being able to allocate a resource identifier.
 Uh oh.
+Clearly I missed something.

 ## Debugging